GPS on Construction Sites: How to Survey Accurately Without Errors - ProTRACK

 • Open the app (available for Android and iOS);

-• Immediately start surveying points, elevations, and lines on the ground.
+• Start surveying points, elevations, and lines on the ground right away.

 With ProTRACK you can:

-• Upload cadastral maps to compare with reality;
+• Load cadastral maps live to compare them with reality;

 If you also want to see the site in 3D: ProTRACK + Matterport

-Sometimes knowing where a point is isn’t enough: you also need to see what it looks like visually.
-For this, you can use ProTRACK together with Matterport, a special camera that creates a 3D digital twin of the construction site.
+Sometimes knowing where a point is located isn’t enough—you also need to see what it looks like.
+That’s why you can use ProTRACK along with Matterport, a Laser Scanner that captures reality and creates a 3D digital twin of the site.

 With this combination you can: